jegacs/simpleapi/README.md

 Otherwise, to test the POST /shortenen endpoint:
 ![Image of shortenen endopint](https://raw.githubusercontent.com/jegacs/simpleapi/main/shortenen.jpeg)

 To develop the REST API, net/package was used.
-To test it, net/http/httptest native package was used to mocke requests onto the API.
+To test it, net/http/httptest native package was used to mock requests onto the API.
 Also, the package smartystreets/goconvey was used to help with some assertions.